cchdo/cruise_report_2021_a22/abbreviations.rst

   UA
     University of Arizona

-  U Alaska
+  UAF
-    University of Alaska
+    University of Alaska Fairbanks

+  UArizona
+    The University of Arizona.

   UCI
     University of California Irvine